mettle/sendportal-docs/configuration-and-setup.md

 You can safely run the command multiple times if needed.

-Additionally, if you let the setup command create the `.env` configuration file, you will not be able to continue until you manually specify the database configuration settings in that file.
-As such, you will need to add your database configuration at this stage and then run the setup command again to continue.

-Database configuration instructions can be found in the Setting Up Database Connection section of Manual Configuration below.

-### Next Steps
-Once the setup command has completed, you will need to move onto the Additional Configuration section in order to correctly configure how SendPortal dispatches your messages.
+Once the setup command has completed, you will need to move onto the [Additional Configuration](#additional-configuration) section in order to correctly configure how SendPortal dispatches your messages.

 ## Setup Wizard

 You can also use a Setup Wizard to guide you through the installation process.
 If you are hosting SendPortal at `campaigns.example.com`, just point your browser to `campaigns.example.com/setup` to launch the setup process.

  > In order to launch the Setup Wizard the `.env` file must already be present in the root folder of your installation, and the encryption key must be set.
 See the <a href="#manual-configuration">Manual Configuration</a> section below for more information.
-The Setup Wizard will not be able to run until these steps have taken place.

  > Once your first user has been created, the Setup Wizard will no longer be available.

-For security reasons, we recommend running the Setup Wizard as soon as possible after installation.
+Once the Setup Wizard has completed, you will need to move onto the [Additional Configuration](#additional-configuration) section in order to correctly configure how SendPortal dispatches your messages.

 ## Manual Configuration